It looks like your browser is out-of-date! For the best user experience, please upgrade to a more modern browser like Chrome or Edge.

 James Whitcomb Riley

-The Riley Memorial Committee announces plans to build James Whitcomb Riley Hospital for Children, a living memorial to the famed Hoosier poet.
+The Riley Memorial Committee announces plans to build James Whitcomb Riley Hospital for Children, a living memorial for the famed Hoosier poet.

 A cabbage patch and corn field is shown in the early stages of construction.
 Photo credit: IUPUI University Library Special Collections and Archives